Living in Volcan: A Mountain Town for a Healthy Lifestyle

 Visiting a doctor at a private clinic will cost around $15-20.
 At the public hospital, you can see a doctor for a mere $2 and a specialist for $5.
 Some services may even cost you $1 or less at the public hospital.

 But remember that Volcan is a small town with limited facilities.
-So, you may need to go to David for some treatments or specialists.
+You may need to see David for some treatments or to consult specialists.
 David is the country’s second-largest city with excellent healthcare facilities.

 Lifestyle and culture in Volcán

-Given the population mix, living in the town will help you immerse in the Panamanian culture.
+Given the town’s population mix, living there will help you immerse yourself in Panamanian culture.
 It also means you’ll have to learn some Spanish.
 But don’t worry.
 You can take your time.
-Google translate will be your best friend when you retire in Panama.
+Google Translate will be your best friend when you retire in Panama.

 Further reading: Do you need to learn Spanish to Live in Panama?

 If you love natural beauty and gardening, then you’ve found your home in Volcan!
-The area is not only abundant with fresh produce but also with flowers and plants.
+The area is abundant in fresh produce, flowers, and plants.

-The region’s weather facilitates an active lifestyle all year long.
+The region’s weather supports an active lifestyle year-round.
 You can engage in many outdoor activities like hiking, fishing, biking, and gardening.
 Don’t forget the many places to explore.

-Volcán offers a relaxed and laidback lifestyle.
-As you’ve probably figured out, there’s no major nightlife here.
-But some of the restaurants offer live music sometimes.
+Volcán offers a relaxed and laid-back lifestyle.
+As you’ve probably figured out, there’s no weekly nightlife here.
+However, some restaurants offer live music occasionally.

 Volcan is an ideal spot to retire in Panama.